southwick-associates/salic/vignettes/README.md

 #> [1] TRUE
 ```

-Salic expects specific codes for categorical variables.
-For example, "sex" can include 3 values.
-You can check categorical codes using `salic::label_categories`.
+Salic expects specific numeric codes for categorical variables.
+For example, "sex" must be 1 of 3 values for every customer (1, 2, or NA).
+You can view the corresponding labels using `salic::label_categories`.

 ``` r
 count(cust, sex)